akshayravikumar/blog/_posts/2024-5-13-ask-your-llm-to-prompt-you.md

 I am fortunate to have a fully-developed brain while the AI revolution is happening, because I can recognize this problem and fix it for myself.
 So what's the fix?
-Large Language Models are incredibly capable, but prompt engineering matters because a good prompt "activates" the pertinent information in the inner workings of the model.
+Large Language Models are incredibly capable, but prompt engineering matters because a good prompt "activates" the pertinent weights in the model.
 Humans are pretty similar!
 We have a ton of knowledge, wisdom, and decision-making ability—or at least the neuroplasticity to develop them—and sometimes, all it takes is the right prompt.

 Basically, I find that LLMs are very good at prompting me.